marinov98/JumblED-backend/README.md

-# Randy-backend
+# JumblED-backend

-The backend for Randy - test randomizer application
+The backend for JumblED - test randomizer application

 ## Hosting